tinuzz/wp-plugin-trackserver/readme.txt

 == Changelog ==

 = UNRELEASED =
-* Add 'use_trackserver' capability for authors, editors and admins and use it to restrict tracking to those roles, while at the same time allowing non-admins to manage their own tracks
+* Add 'use_trackserver' capability for authors, editors and admins and use it to restrict tracking to those roles, while at the same time allowing non- admins to manage their own tracks
+* Add shortcode attribute 'gpx' for loading a GPX file directly from an external URL
 * Code cleanup and inline documentation

 = v1.2 =